kevincolyar/CronNET/Readme.md

-CronNET
+crondotnet
 ---------------------------

-CronNET is a simple C# library for running tasks based on a cron schedule.
+crondotnet is a simple C# library for running tasks based on a cron schedule.

 Cron Schedules
 ===============

-CronNET supports most cron scheduling.
+crondotnet supports most cron scheduling.
 See tests for supported formats.

 ```
 *    *    *    *    *